jaydeluca/java-meta-tracker/readme.md

 4.  **View Metrics in Grafana:**
     Open your browser to `http://localhost:3000`.
 You can then use the Explore view to query for metrics like `repo.issues.open` or `instrumentation.libraries.total`.
+    There are also pre-built dashboards for both cloud and local development

 ## GitHub Action Setup